Updated September 7, 2021

 With that said, one area where we have to be extremely vigilant is the prevention of student sexual violence.
 While the reported numbers are still low percentages compared to the overall number of UB students, we need to be concerned because the profile of college sexual assault is different from what is generally thought of as “sexual assault” in our larger culture.
 We need to understand that sexual violence is generally underreported and that these numbers likely do not reflect the full extent of sexual violence on campus.
 These are generally not “stranger assaults”: between 85 and 90 percent of sexual violence victims know the perpetrator of the sexual assault.
 All campus environments carry risk factors for student-on-student sexual violence and UB has been actively employing training, educational programs, bystander awareness and effective response mechanisms to promote the safety of our students.

 UB has a well-trained student conduct office and a well-trained police department that are knowledgeable about student issues and have trauma-informed training.
+UB’s Office of Equity, Diversity and Inclusion (EDI) serves as the university’s Title IX office, and EDI representatives have extensive training and experience in investigating reports of sexual violence.
+Even if a student does not wish to file criminal or conduct charges, EDI representatives can assist in coordinating supportive measures such as advocacy, counseling, academic accommodations, no contact orders, and other safety and support measures.
 We have great people who care and who are making considerable efforts to handle cases correctly and in a manner that respects all students’ rights.
 We have a great cross-functional team that interfaces well.
 We have been doing things well, and we can always be doing more.

 UB also has Sexual Harassment Information Advisors in each unit — unit-level contacts who may be more familiar to a person within a unit and are well-trained and well-versed in the policies, regulations and procedures.
 The Office of Equity, Diversity and Inclusion provides training to our Sexual Harassment Information Advisors to increase their awareness of the issue and update them about campus trends and developments.